pages-themes/minimal/pages/guidelines.md

 # Guidelines

-The provided guidelines are The provided guidelines are based on our collective experience of building representations of disease mechanisms, on previously published protocols (Kondratova et al., PMID 29688383; Thiele and Palsson, 2010, PMID 20057383), and published comprehensive disease maps (Mizuno et al., 2012, PMID 22647208; Matsuoka et al., 2013, PMID 24088197; Fujita et al., 2014, PMID 23832570; Kuperstein et al., 2015, PMID 26192618; Singh et al., 2018, PMID 29951575) and comprehensive pathway maps (Oda et al., 2005, PMID 16729045; Oda and Kitano, 2006, PMID 16738560; Caron et al., 2010, PMID 21179025).
+The provided guidelines are The provided guidelines are based on our collective experience of building representations of disease mechanisms, on previously published protocols (Kondratova et al., PMID 29688383; Thiele and Palsson, 2010, PMID 20057383), published disease maps (Mizuno et al., 2012, PMID 22647208; Matsuoka et al., 2013, PMID 24088197; Fujita et al., 2014, PMID 23832570; Kuperstein et al., 2015, PMID 26192618; Singh et al., 2018, PMID 29951575) and comprehensive pathway maps (Oda et al., 2005, PMID 16729045; Oda and Kitano, 2006, PMID 16738560; Caron et al., 2010, PMID 21179025).

 In each case, a disease map is designed while taking into account the goals and objectives of a particular project, specifics of disease conditions and disease subtypes.
-Here we propose a set of guidelines for a disease map construction and define some concepts that are derived from our collective experience and that might be helpful for developing a new disease map.

 ### Suggested steps